Donate

 • The Youth Curatorial Apprenticeship engages two young people in the year-long, hands-on process of grassroots publishing.
 Apprentices conceptualize and plan the No Kids in Prison Magazine, manage and support an open community call for original writing and artwork, select submissions, edit commissioned work and collaborate on the magazine’s final layout, design and distribution.

-• Freedom Constellations is a multi-city immersive art experience that includes art installations, poetry readings, and more, all created in the interest of envisioning a future where all youth are free, safe and thriving
+• Freedom Constellations: A multi-city immersive art experience that included art installations, poetry readings, and more, all created in the interest of envisioning a future where all youth are free, safe and thriving

 team-meetup